yongdilun/GinChat/README.md

 - Online status indicators
 - User profiles with avatars
 - Smooth animations and transitions

+## WebSocket Implementation

+GinChat uses a bidirectional WebSocket communication layer to enable real-time messaging:

+### Backend (Go)
+- **Connection Management**: Uses gorilla/websocket package to handle WebSocket connections
+- **Authentication**: JWT tokens are validated during WebSocket handshake
+- **Room-Based Messaging**: Messages are broadcast only to clients connected to the same chatroom
+- **Concurrency Handling**: Uses Go's goroutines and channels for efficient message broadcasting
+- **Connection Persistence**: Implements heartbeat mechanism to maintain connections

+### Frontend (TypeScript)
+- **Custom WebSocket Hook**: React hook that manages connection lifecycle
+- **Automatic Reconnection**: Attempts to reconnect if connection is lost
+- **Message Deduplication**: Tracks processed message IDs to prevent duplicate messages
+- **Typed Message Events**: Uses TypeScript interfaces for type-safe message handling
+- **Chatroom-Specific Connections**: Each chatroom has its own WebSocket connection

+### Message Flow
+1. Client establishes WebSocket connection with room ID and JWT token
+2. Server validates token and adds client to room's broadcast list
+3. When a message is sent, it's processed by the server and stored in MongoDB
+4. Server broadcasts the message to all connected clients in the same room
+5. Clients receive the message and update their UI in real-time

 ## API Documentation
 API documentation is available at `/swagger/index.html` when the backend server is running.